Displaying Web Content with WKWebView and SFSafariViewController

 It is very common you need to display web content in your apps.
-From iOS 9 and onward, it provides three options for developers to show web content:
+The iOS SKD provides three options for developers to show web content:

 - Mobile Safari - the iOS SDK provides APIs for you to open a specific URL in the built-in Mobile Safari browser.
 In this case, your users temporarily leave the application and switch to Safari.

-- WKWebView - Before the release of iOS 9, this is the most convenient way to embed web content in your app.
+- WKWebView - This view allows developers to embed web content in your app.
 You can think of

 WKWebViewis the best option for this scenario.

 - SFSafariViewController - this is a new controller introduced in iOS 9.
 While